PhooPyae/PhooPyae/README.md

-### Hi there 👋
+### Hi there, I'm Lily 👋
+- 🔥 I'm an AI Engineer 🇲🇲
+- 🙋 I aspire to make an impact
+- 🌌 I’m currently learning Computer Vision, Machine Learning (life-long learning)
+- 📚 I've researched Face Antispoofing using Eyes Movement and CNN-based Liveness Detection
+- ✨ I like to play boardgame 🤔
 <!--
 **PhooPyae/PhooPyae** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working as a Solution Architect but I'd love to be an AI Engineer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learning, Data Scientist
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...